 Petroleum Engineering (Ph.D.)

-As a Ph.D. candidate in UND's Petroleum Engineering program, you'll become an innovative, critical thinker poised to solve today's vexing problems and build technology that unlocks tomorrow's hydrocarbon reservoirs.
-As the only Petroleum Engineering program in North Dakota, we are backed by significant support from the university, state and industry.
+As a Ph.D. candidate in UND's petroleum engineering program, you'll become an innovative, critical thinker poised to solve today's energy problems and build technology that unlocks tomorrow's hydrocarbon reservoirs.
+The Department of Petroleum Engineering backed by significant support from the state and the oil industry.

 - Program type:

 - 4 years

 Why Earn a Ph.D. in Petroleum Engineering at UND?